jacomemateo/OutaStock/README.md

 git clone https://github.com/jacomemateo/OutaStock/
 cd OutaStock

+# Copy the env file
+# If you don't do this nothing will work.
+cp .env.example .env

 # Running backend
 make backend # This will start the local PostgreSQL server in a docker container make seed # To get test data into postgresql